Rodrigo-Patron/Weather-App/README.md

-Simple Weather-App using React and weather API
+Simple Weather-App using React, Express and weather API